What Are Alzheimer's Cerebrospinal Fluid Biomarkers?

 The Status Quo of Diagnosing Alzheimer’s Disease & Need for Biomarkers

-This is the dilemma that faces everyone involved in Alzheimer’s disease (AD).
-Neurologists do not have the right tools at their disposal for an accurate assessment that could lead to a definitive diagnosis of AD.
+This is the dilemma that faces everyone involved in Alzheimer’s disease.
+Neurologists do not have the right tools at their disposal for an accurate assessment that could lead to a definitive diagnosis of Alzheimer’s.
 After all, having memory problems can be a symptom of many different cognitive diseases that might have very different treatment options.

-Scientists are searching for an AD signature using biological markers (biomarkers).
-Biomarkers are not only relevant in giving proper clinical diagnoses, but could potentially be used to predict how quickly AD will progress in a particular patient.
-It also appears that there are even subtypes within AD and biomarkers could inform what treatment options (or combination therapies) and what doses may best benefit a particular patient.
+Scientists are searching for an Alzheimer’s signature using biological markers (biomarkers).
+Biomarkers are relevant in giving proper clinical diagnoses and could potentially predict how quickly Alzheimer’s will progress in a particular person.
+It also appears that there are even subtypes within Alzheimer’s, and biomarkers could inform what treatment options (or combination therapies) and what doses may best benefit a particular patient.
 Doctors can also use biomarkers to monitor response to treatments.

-There are many types of biomarkers used in both the clinic and in research-only situations.
-The focus of this article is cerebrospinal fluid (CSF) biomarkers.
+Many types of biomarkers are used in the clinic and in research-only situations.
+This article focuses on cerebrospinal fluid (CSF) biomarkers.

 Cerebrospinal Fluid: The Magic Window into the Brain

-CSF is a clear fluid surrounding the brain and spinal cord and functions as a cushion, protecting the brain.
+CSF is a clear fluid surrounding the brain and spinal cord.
+It functions as a cushion, protecting the brain.
 However, it can also provide great insight into events taking place within the brain.
-Proteins that are made in the brain are released into the CSF and measuring them provides a snapshot of what is going on in the brain.
+Proteins made in the brain are released into the CSF, and measuring them provides a snapshot of what is going on in the brain.
 CSF can be safely collected by a procedure called a lumbar puncture (spinal tap).

 The Alzheimer’s Disease Profile